-The University of Richmond is pleased to announce that we are now providing electronic billing and payment for all enrolled students.
+The University of Richmond provides electronic billing and payment for all enrolled students.
 Students will receive a monthly electronic bill notification at their UR email address advising that their bill is ready to view and pay.
-All students will also have the ability to grant permission to others (parent, guardian, spouse, employer, etc.) to access their student account information.
-Anyone with access will also be emailed when the bill is ready to be viewed and paid so everyone involved with you account will be notified.
+All students have the ability to grant permission to others (parent, guardian, spouse, employer, etc.) to access their student account information.
+Anyone with access will also be emailed when the bill is ready to be viewed and paid so everyone involved with your account will be notified.
 No paper invoices are mailed.